 But no. The worst thing about shampoo is using the shampoo.
 Apparently the shampoo companies have the supply chain, production, and transportation so optimized that treating and heating the water we wash down the drain in our long showers is actually the worst part.

 To me, that just doesn’t feel like it answers the question.
 No matter what the computer program says, it is clearly better to use shampoo in a bar that doesn’t require a plastic bottle because recycling doesn’t work and we need to get off plastic.
-And just because heating water is the worst part doesn’t mean shipping shampoo around the world makes any environmental sense.
+Just because heating water is the worst part doesn’t mean shipping shampoo around the world makes any environmental sense.
 (These are my favorite shampoo bars, and I’ve tested a lot of them.)

 So my answer is this:

 In the end, this class made me see that the best choice is just to consume less.
 Of everything.
 Less stuff is better.
 If something still works, maintain it well and keep it in use.
 Buying used is always greener than buying new.